kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 # Kubernetes By Examples

-The course takes a learn-by-doing approach.
-And the focus is to get you acquainted with as many of the kubernetes features as quickly as possible.
-About 80% of day-to-day kubernetes work working with managing yaml config files, and using the `kubectl` command.
+The course takes a learn-by-doing approach so that you get acquainted with as many of the kubernetes features as quickly as possible.
+About 80% of day-to-day kubernetes work involces `kubectl` command.

 ## The aim of this course

-This course is a follow-along hands-on guide to Kubernetes and cover as much of the kubernetes feature as possible, so that you get comfortable using kubernetes for usual day-to-day work.
+This course is a follow along hands-on guide to Kubernetes and cover as much of the kubernetes feature as possible, so that you get comfortable using kubernetes for usual day-to-day work.
+This course is also a good companion guide for those who are planning on taking the [Certified Kubernetes Administrator](https://www.cncf.io/certification/cka/) certification.

-This course is also a good companion for those who are planning on taking the [Certified Kubernetes Administrator](https://www.cncf.io/certification/cka/) certification.
+This course is also heavily focused helping you get familiar with the official kubernetes documentation, so that you know your way around it.
+Since you will have access to the docs during the exam.

 ## Requirements